splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

    - On the Incident Management page, select the :guilabel:`On-call schedules` tab, then :guilabel:`Reassign shift`.

 #.
 On the Reassign Shifts window, select the time range you are unavailable, including the dates and times.
 #.
 (Conditional) If required, enter the name of the shift owner.
 The default is set to the current user.
+If you are reassigning shifts on behalf of another team member, enter their name in the :guilabel:`Reassign from` field.
 #.
 Select :guilabel:`Search for schedules` to find the shift to reassign.
 Any shifts impacted by the time frame you selected display.
+This includes shifts from another schedule, if the same user is assigned to more than one schedule.
 #.
 In :guilabel:`Reassign to`, enter the name of the team member who will take the shift or partial shift.
 #.
 (Conditional) If you need to reassign multiple shifts, select :guilabel:`Add Responder` and select another :guilabel:`Time range` and team member who will take over that shift.
 #.
 Save your changes.